Neelk1047/java_projects/README.md

 # Java Projects

-This repository contains my Java practice and mini projects.

 This repository contains my Java practice and mini projects focused on Core Java, JDBC, MySQL, and backend fundamentals.

 ## Projects